-Spanning some of the world's least developed countries — Burkina Faso, Chad, Mali, Mauritania, and Niger, a group known as the “G5 Sahel”—the region is a mystery to most outsiders, written about mainly for its coups, jihadist attacks, and struggles with climate change.
+Spanning some of the world’s least developed countries — Burkina Faso, Chad, Mali, Mauritania — the region is a mystery to most outsiders, written about mainly for its coups, jihadist attacks, and struggles with climate change.

 These are all very real and pressing problems.
 The Sahel also faces a lack of access to basic infrastructure, including roads and power, and the COVID-19 pandemic has deepened poverty.

 But driving through Bamako’s busy streets, wandering the bustling markets of Ouagadougou, or strolling along the majestic and peaceful Niger river in Niamey, a different picture emerges — one of resilience, hope, and investment opportunities.

 Despite the challenges, Sahelian nations — which have a combined GDP of only $70 billion, about the size of Luxembourg’s GDP — are alive with entrepreneurship and are more urbanized and more connected to Africa and the world than ever before.
 The transformation of cities is especially striking: the population of N’Djamena, the capital of Chad, has more than doubled between 1993 and 2018, while in Mali, Bamako welcomes more than 100,000 new residents each year and is expected to exceed 13 million people by 2050.

 The region offers opportunities in a range of sectors, especially mining, renewable energy, and agribusiness.
 With the right support, and with increased and targeted investment, agribusiness in particular could be transformative for the subregion.